aam29dc/batch_curl_bot/README.md

 -all variables are global by default, use `setlocal` and `endlocal` to declare local variables within a block<br>
 -the else in a if and else control, the else must be paired with corresponding `)` from the previous if<br>
 -calling a functions with a parameter that has an escaped character `^&` doesn't function well, and it was better to just pass the variable as a global instead<br>

+This was to help learn the cmd prompt at a higher level, and to learn the capabilities of legacy batch scripting.<br>